Animal Rights Activists Protested a Fashion Show Starring a ‘Breaking Amish’ Star

 “VICE,” I tell her.
 “I’m here to write about the event.
 Who are you with?”

-Allie Feldman – the executive director of NYCLASS, the organisation that organised the animal rights activists’ protest – finds these family member’s actions inappropriate.
+Allie Feldman—the executive director of NYCLASS, the organization that organized the animal rights activists’ protest—finds these family member’s actions inappropriate.
 She complains to me about how the family members “harass” the activists, although she makes a living encouraging people to scream at the carriage drivers.

 “It doesn’t give them the right to get in our faces,” she says.